-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and audit requirements prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the Borough of Buena Municipal Utilities Authority, a component unit of the Borough of Buena, New Jersey, as of and for the years ended December 31, 2021 and 2020, and the related notes to the financial statements, which collectively comprise the Borough of Buena Municipal Utilities Authority's basic financial statements, and have issued our report thereon dated June 27, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and audit requirements prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the Borough of Buena Municipal Utilities Authority, a component unit of the Borough of Buena, New Jersey, as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Borough of Buena Municipal Utilities Authority's basic financial statements, and have issued our report thereon dated November 15, 2024.
+Our report on the financial statements included an emphasis of matter paragraph describing the adoption of new accounting principles and the restatement of the prior period financial statements.